Every Homeschool

 Texas3Annual norm-referenced test required

-Florida4Student Learning Plan + quarterly reporting
+Florida4Student Learning Plan + annual test or evaluation

 What to do next